-This blog aims to answer this question by providing nuanced differences between Google BigQuery vs Snowflake.
+This blog aims to answer this question by providing nuanced differences between Google BigQuery and Snowflake.
 These inputs, in turn, would help you evaluate which of these cloud data warehouses suit your needs best.

 BigQuery is Google Cloud Platform’s enterprise data warehouse for analytics.
 This technology has been used by Google internally for various analytic tasks for over a decade.
 It is a good tool for analyzing huge amounts of data quickly to meet your Big Data processing requirements.
 BigQuery offers exabyte-scale storage and petabyte-scale SQL queries.
-Data in BigQuery is encrypted, durable and highly available.
+Data in BigQuery is encrypted, durable, and highly available.